cs-au-dk/Artemis/docs/sections/server.rst

     Recieve: ``{"message", "Server is shutting down"}``

 * ``pageload``
     Loads a URL in the Artemis browser.
+The final URL we end up on after redirects etc. is returned.

     Send::